skounis/vc-hello-didweb/README.md

 console.log(vpJwt)
 ```

-### Verify the Credential and the Presentation
+### Verify the Credentials and the Presentation
-In this step we will as our code to verify the issued Verifiable Credential and its Presentation.
+In this step, we will use our code to verify the issued Verifiable Credential and its Presentation.

-As an input we will use the JWT representation of them which in our case are already stored in the variables `vcJwt` and `vpJwt`.
+We will use their JWT representation as input, which is already stored in the variables `vcJwt` and `vpJwt`.

 The process will.
 1. Decode (unpack) the `JWT` strings